Predmestje

 Predmestje (transl.
 Suburb) was a Yugoslav jazz rock band formed in Ljubljana in 1977.

-Soon after its formation the band released their debut album, Brez naslov, gaining prominence on the Yugoslav rock scene.
-By the time of the recording of the band's third studio album, keyboardist Andrej Pompe was the sole remaining original member, the rest of the lineup consisting of the former members of another Ljubljana-based jazz rock band, Izvir.
-The group disbanded in 1982, after recording four studio albums.
+The band gained prominence on the Yugoslav rock scene with the release of their debut album Brez naslov in 1977.
+By the time of the recording of the band's third studio album, keyboardist Andrej Pompe was the sole remaining original member, the rest of the lineup consisting of former members of another Ljubljana-based jazz rock band, Izvir.
+Predmestje split up in 1984, after recording four studio albums.
+After the disbandment of the group, Pompe formed the pop rock band Panda.

 History

 1977–1982

 Predmestje was formed in Ljubljana in 1977 by Peter Gruden (guitar, vocals), Andrej Pompe (keyboards), Aleksander Malahovsky (saxophone), Gabriel Lah (bass guitar) and Janez Hvale (drums).
-During the same year the band released their debut jazz rock-oriented album, Brez naslov (Untitled), produced by Deče Žgur, through PGP-RTB.
+During the same year, the band released their debut jazz rock-oriented album, Brez naslov (Untitled), produced by Deče Žgur, through PGP-RTB.
+Most of the tracks on the album were instrumentals, and several tracks featured Gruden and Pompe on vocals.
+During the same year, the band won the Best Song Award on the Rock Evening of the Slovenska popevka (Slovenian Song) festival for their song "Mala nočna kronika" ("A Little Night Chronicle").

 In 1979 the band released their second studio album, Danes, včeraj in...
-(Today, Yesterday And...).
-The album featured new members Lado Jakša (saxophone), formerly of the band Sončna Pot (Sun Path), and Toni Dimnik (drums).
+(Today, Yesterday And...), produced by Jovan Adamov.
+The album featured new members Lado Jakša (saxophone), formerly of the band Sončna Pot (Sun Path), and Toni Dimnik (drums), formerly of the band Oko.
 All the songs on the album were written by Gruden and Pompe, and the album featured percussionist Uroš Šećerov as guest.

 After the release of Danes, včeraj in..., the second lineup of the band split up.
 Andrej Pompe, remaining the sole original member, gathered a group of musicians who previously performed with another Ljubljana-based jazz rock band, Izvir.
-The new Predmestje lineup consisted of Andrej Pompe, vocalist and percussionist Marko Bitenc, guitarist Slavko Lebnar, bass guitarist Marjan Lebnar and drummer Andrej Petković.
+The new Predmestje lineup consisted of Andrej Pompe, vocalist and percussionist Marko Bitenc, guitarist Slavko Lebar, bass guitarist Marjan Lebar and drummer Andrej Petković.
 The new lineup recorded the album Hazard, produced by Čarli Novak and Braco Doblekar and released in 1980.
 The album featured similar jazz rock sound as their previous releases, with saxophonist Jernej Podboj as guest musician.
 After the album release, Predmestje often performed with singer Neca Falk as her backing band.

-In 1982 Predmestje released their fourth studio album, Kamasutra, ending their activity soon after its release.